 69 Bold Street

 Famous for their extensive tea menu, Leaf on Bold Street also serve up some pretty exciting evening dishes in their beautiful old art-deco cinema venue.

 From coconut duck spring roll nibbles to delicious flatbreads topped with exotic combinations such as falafel and grilled halloumi, there’s plenty of interesting, unusual dishes to catch your eye.

-And after dinner enjoy a cup of cleansing tea and take your pick from white peony, Russian caravan, gunpowder supreme green and much, much more.
+And, after dinner, enjoy a cup of cleansing tea taking your pick from white peony, Russian caravan, gunpowder supreme green and many more.

 65-67 Bold Street